ibm-cloud-docs/cloud-pak-data/limitations.md

 * The installation is not supported on IBM Managed Red Hat OpenShift Cluster VPC (Gen2).
 It supports the classic infrastructure only.

+* If you see the following message in the installation logs, you can ignore it:
-* In the error log, the error message "Error verifying current oauth token - Error from server (NotFound) as install is performed as serviceaccount" can be ignored.
+"Error verifying current oauth token - Error from server (NotFound) as install is performed as serviceaccount".

 For general information about troubleshooting , see [Troubleshooting problems in Cloud Pak for Data](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/troubleshoot/troubleshooting.html).